 NH90 TTH orders and delivers

-Firm orders have been placed for the TTH by Australia (46), France (34 plus 34 options), Germany (122), Italy (70), Sweden (18), Finland (20), Greece (20), Spain (45), Belgium (four), New Zealand (eight plus one for spares) and Oman (20).
+Firm orders have been placed for the TTH by Australia (46), France (74), Germany (122), Italy (70), Sweden (18), Finland (20), Greece (20), Spain (45), Belgium (four), New Zealand (eight plus one for spares), Oman (20), and Norway (14).

 In July 2006, New Zealand placed an order for nine NH90 TTH helicopters.
 The first two NH90 TTH helicopters were delivered to the New Zealand Ministry of Defence (MoD) in December 2011.
-The remaining helicopter deliveries are scheduled to conclude by late 2013.
+The remaining helicopter deliveries were concluded by late 2013.
 The Spanish MoD placed an order for 45 NH90 TTH helicopters in December 2006.

-Design of the tactical transport helicopter
+Design of the NH90 tactical transport helicopter

 TTH incorporates a low-weight composite airframe.
 Its strengthened structure increases the fatigue life and can withstand corrosion and battlefield damage.
 The helicopter features a fully composite crash-worthy fuselage.
 The fuselage is provided with a rear ramp to enable the loading of a light tactical vehicle.

-The helicopter has a length of 19.56m (rotors turning), width of 4.62m and a height of 5.2m.
-It can transport up to 20 troops or more than 2,500kg of cargo.
+With a length of 19.56m (rotors turning), width of 4.62m and a height of 5.2m, the helicopter can transport up to 20 troops or more than 2,500kg of cargo.

 Cockpit and avionics